The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Observations and data reduction

 where $\sigma$ is the map RMS and $F$ is the measured flux density.
 This includes both a conservative estimate of the image noise effects, as well a 10\% uncertainty on the absolute flux density calibration.
 Finally, for source sizes, we adopt an uncertainty based on Eq.7 by \cite{martividal2012} of

-where $b_\text{min}$ is the minor axis of the fitted CLEAN beam, and STN is the signal-to-noise ratio defined as $F$ divided by the respective map RMS noise.
-We find the uncertainties calculated above to reflect well the observed scatter in the data.
+where $b_\text{maj}$ is the major axis of the fitted CLEAN beam, and STN is the signal-to-noise ratio defined as $F$ divided by the respective map RMS noise.
+We find the uncertainties calculated above to reflect well the observed scatter in simulated data, see Appendix \ref{sect:fitting}.

+We note that the RMS values given in Table \ref{table:obslist} are measured in source-free regions of the map.
+Specifically, the RMS is measured from the leftmost 128x8192 pixels of each 8192x8192 pixel image of the western nucleus.
+We quote these RMS values because the source-free regions measure the performance of the instrument, that is telescope sensitivity, rather than imaging limitations.
+Hence, the off-source RMS is a good way to compare the different observing epochs.
+We acknowledge that the RMS in the central regions of the nuclei are generally higher, due to residual sidelobes from imperfect calibration and/or imaging as well as sources just below our detection threshold.
+This is the reason we use $3\sigma$ in for example Eq. \ref{eqn:ef} rather than just $1\sigma$ (as used by multiple previous studies analysing parts of these data).